reactors-io/reactors-io.github.io/under-the-hood/index.md

 permalink: /under-the-hood/index.html
 ---

-Event streams and related abstractions are described in [this paper](/resources/docs/event-streams.pdf).
+Event streams and related abstractions for event-based programming are described in
+[this paper](/resources/docs/event-streams.pdf).
 Note that at the time the paper was written, event streams (now represented with the `Events[T]` type)